drakkan/sftpgo/docs/groups.md

 - home dir, if set for the group will replace the one defined for the user.
 The `%username%` placeholder is replaced with the username
 - filesystem config, if the provider set for the group is different from the "local provider" will replace the one defined for the user.
 The `%username%` placeholder is replaced with the username within the defined "prefix", for any vfs, and the "username" for the SFTP filesystem config
 - max sessions, quota size/files, upload/download bandwidth, upload/download/total data transfer, max upload size, external auth cache time, ftp_security, default share expiration, password expiration: if they are set to `0` for the user they are replaced with the value set for the group, if different from `0`
+- expires_in, if defined and the user does not have an expiration date set, defines the expiration of the account in number of days from the creation date
 - TLS username, check password hook disabled, pre-login hook disabled, external auth hook disabled, filesystem checks disabled, allow API key authentication, anonymous user: if they are not set for the user they are replaced with the value set for the group
 - starting directory, if the user does not have a starting directory set, the value set for the group is used, if any.
 The `%username%` placeholder is replaced with the username